Infant Jesus of Mechelen: Description

 Evidence of European colonial characteristics are present on the statue, such as the gilding of the hair using gold leaf, while lead paint and oily potassium is used to the skin, similar to the encarnación technique of sculpting and painting.
 Further microscopic examination shows the image was carved in Mechelen, but was probably painted in Brussels before distribution in the Spanish colonial empire.

-Comparison with the Niño de Cebú image
+Comparison with the Santo Niño de Cebú

-Both the Infant Jesus of Mechelen and the Santo Niño de Cebú are of the same height at approximately 30 cm (12 inches) tall, while having similar characteristics such as the standing pose, naked body, hand blessing gesture and golden orbs.
+Both the Infant Jesus of Mechelen and the Santo Niño de Cebú are of the same height at approximately 30 cm (12 inches) tall.
+Similar traits are the standing pose, naked body, right hand in a blessing gesture, and golden orbs in the left.
 Assuming that the camera shots are frontally accurate, the facial features are almost exactly identical with the following exceptions: